-Big day for Dressel, Chinese in pool
+Big day for Dressel, Chinese in pool, Lee in gymnastics

-TOKYO (AP) — Caeleb Dressel got his first individual gold medal and the Chinese women put together a record-setting relay.
+TOKYO (AP) — Caeleb Dressel got his first individual gold medal, the Chinese women put together a record-setting relay and American Sunisa Lee won the women’s all-around gymnastics gold.

-The biggest action of the day session on Day 6 of the Tokyo Olympics on Thursday came in the pool where America’s successor to Michael Phelps won gold in the 100-meter freestyle and China’s women set a world record in 4×200-meter freestyle relay.
+After the biggest action of the day session on Day 6 of the Tokyo Olympics came at the pool, Lee shined at night in gymnastics with teammate Simone Biles watching from the stands.

+Lee became the fifth straight American woman to claim the Olympic title in the women’s all-around.
+She edged Rebeca Andrade of Brazil in an entertaining and hotly contested final.

+Lee’s total of 57.433 points was just enough to top Andrade.
+The Brazilian earned the first gymnastics all-around medal by a Latin American athlete but missed out on gold when she stepped out of bounds twice during her floor routine.

+Russian gymnast Angelina Melnikova earned bronze two days after leading ROC to gold in the team final.

-Dressel’s winning time was an Olympic record of 47.02 seconds — a mere six-hundredths ahead of defending champion Kyle Chalmers of Australia.
+Dressel, America’s successor to Michael Phelps, won the 100-meter freestyle in an Olympic record of 47.02 seconds — a mere six-hundredths ahead of defending champion Kyle Chalmers of Australia.
 That gave him a fourth career gold medal, with three previous ones coming in relays.

 “It is a lot different.
 I guess I thought it would be, I just didn’t want to admit to it,” he said.
 “It’s a lot tougher.
 You have to rely on yourself, there’s no one to bail you out.”